Complete reducibility and subgroups of exceptional algebraic groups: Maximal subgroups

 \begin{remarks} \leavevmode \begin{enumerate} \item As discussed in \S\ref{parabsec}, the classes of parabolic subgroups are in bijection with subsets of the simple roots $\Delta$, and the maximal ones correspond to subsets of size $|\Delta| -1$.

 \item In the caption of Table \ref{tab:maximalexcep} we use the phrase {\it reductive maximal connected}.
-By this mean reductive subgroups maximal among connected subgroups.
-Similarly, in the caption to the next table we say {\it reductive maximal positive-dimensional} to mean reductive subgroups that are maximal among positive-dimensional subgroups.
+By this mean we reductive subgroups which are maximal amongst connected subgroups.
+Similarly, in the caption to the next table we say {\it reductive maximal positive-dimensional} to mean reductive subgroups which are maximal amongst positive-dimensional subgroups.

 \item The subgroups of maximal rank can be enumerated using the Borel--de-Siebenthal algorithm.
-This is a more general version of Dynkin's procedure for regular subalgebras, and includes some extra cases where Dynkin diagram has an edge of multiplicity $p = \Char k$.
+This is a more general version of Dynkin's procedure for regular subalgebras, and includes some extra cases where the Dynkin diagram has an edge of multiplicity $p = \Char k$.
 For example if $G$ is of type $F_4$, then there is a maximal regular subgroup of type $C_4$.
 See \cite[\S 13.2]{MR2850737} for a complete explanation.

 \item When $G = E_6$ there are two classes of maximal subgroups of type $G_2$ ($p \geq 7$) and $A_2$ ($p \geq 5$).
-The graph automorphism of $G$ exchanges these two classes.
+The graph automorphism of $G$ interchanges these two classes.
+See \cite{MR1100666} for a proof of this and an explicit construction of the maximal subgroups.

 \item The maximal subgroup of type $F_4$ when $G=E_8$ and $p=3$ was overlooked in \cite{MR1048074} and subsequently missed in \cite{MR2044850}.
 This was rectified by Craven and the second two authors; more information can be found in \cite{MR4375734}. \end{enumerate} \end{remarks}